Skip to content

 • Haley Montgomery, Randleman High School

-• Vicotria Muro-Rodriguez, Randleman High School Confirmed
+• Victoria Muro-Rodriguez, Randleman High School

 • Aidan Smith, Uwharrie Charter Academy